cmwylie19/enterprise-admission-controller/WORKSHOP.md

 npx pepr init
 ```

-You will be asked for a description for the module, and what to do in the event of a failure
+You will be asked for a description for the module, and what to do in the event of a failure.
+The description will go as an `annotation` on the controller's deployments.
+The event failure will be used in the Webhook's [failurePolicy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy).

 ```plaintext
 ✔ Enter a name for the new Pepr module.
 This will create a new directory based on the name.